isomerpages/moe-dunearnsec/_co-curricular-activities/Clubs/Audio Visual Aid Club.md

 third_nav_title: Clubs
 variant: tiptap
 ---
+<h4><strong>Announcement</strong></h4>
+<p>This CCA will be merged with Infocomm Technology Club and Photography
+Club in 2026 and renamed as New Media Club.
+Please refer to New Media Club page for updates from early Novmember onwards.</p>
 <h4><strong>CCA Objectives</strong></h4>
 <p>The Audio-Visual Aid Club provides audio and visual support to all school
 daily activities and special events such as Speech Day and National Day